Original General Surgery Theatres

 Theatres A and B, are the original General Surgery theatres used for the first human heart transplant.

-Everything in them, is laid out to create a fully authentic representation of the pioneering operation which took place at Groote Schuur Hospital on the 3rd December 1967.
+Everything in them is laid out to create a fully authentic representation of the pioneering operation which took place at Groote Schuur Hospital on the 3rd of December 1967.
+Visit Heart Of Cape Town to see the theatres where the first heart transplant took place.

 In Theatre A, Professor Chris Barnard, assisted by Rodney Hewitson, carefully sewed the donor heart into place in Washkansky’s chest.
 In total the operation lasted four and three quarter hours.